 Here is a sample of accomplishments we’re proud of as a team:

 Coached my teenage boys into entrepreneurship at age 13 & 14.
-They built two companies, pitched and presented at regional conferences, and became stars in the region (www.aidmaid.net/gallery.html).
+They built three companies, pitched and presented at regional conferences, and became stars in the region (www.aidmaid.net/gallery.html).
 My daughter, at age 10, created an initiative “Smiles” to bring some joy to the less fortunate.
 She has expanded the initiative and will continue to develop it (http://smiles.aidmaid.net).

 Long ago, I published a heavily mathematical book on Reservoir Simulation along with a computer program to predict the amount of oil or gas in a given geographical area.